 Skip to content

-2. Tap on the More horizontal 3dots icon menu for options
+2. Tap the More horizontal 3-dots icon menu and select the Settings from the options list.

-6. Choose the Cookies option from the list, which is set to Allowed by default.
+4. Choose the Cookies option from the list.

 Setting browser cookies in Edge Android